 Concrete Construction Mortgages (Wimpey No-Fines, Airey, etc.)

-Concrete construction homes — often called PRC (Prefabricated Reinforced Concrete) houses — were built in large numbers across the UK from the 1940s to the 1970s.
+Concrete construction homes — often called PRC (Precast Reinforced Concrete) houses — were built in large numbers across the UK from the 1940s to the 1970s.
 They were a practical response to the post-war housing crisis, using concrete instead of the bricks and timber that were in short supply.
 Today, these homes present one of the most challenging mortgage situations, but remediation has opened doors that were once firmly closed.

 The Main PRC Types